Yogen-in Temple in Kyoto

 Facts & Figures

-The Yogen-in Temple, a Jodo Shinshu Kengo-in Buddhist temple in Kyoto, is famous for its main hall and the so called blood ceiling.
-It is the blood of Mototada Ioni and other samurai warriors, which committed suicide in the end of a 11 day siege on the floor of Fushimi Castle in 1600.
-The remains of the castle floor were send to 5 different temples in Kyoto (Genkoan Temple, Shoden-ji Temple, Hosen-in Temple, Myoshin-ji and Yogen-in).
-Best Ryokans in Kyoto Explore Ryokans in Kyoto >
+The Yogen-in Temple, a Jodo Shinshu Kengo-in Buddhist temple in Kyoto, is famous for its main hall and the so-called blood ceiling.
+It is the blood of Mototada Ioni and other samurai warriors, who committed suicide at the end of an 11-day siege on the floor of Fushimi Castle in 1600.
+The remains of the castle floor were sent to 5 different temples in Kyoto (Genkoan Temple, Shoden-ji Temple, Hosen-in Temple, Myoshin-ji, and Yogen-in).
+Best Ryokans in Kyoto Experience the Ultimate Japanese Hospitality at a Kyoto Ryokan.

 Yogen-in was one of them.
-Do not miss the beautiful drawings of giraffes, Chinese lions and white elephants on the doors, made of Japanese ceder, and fusuma (traditional sliding doors) by artist Sotatsu Tawaraya.
-The temples screen paintings have the status of Important Cultural Properties.
-These drawings made a long lasting impression and can be found now in art education textbooks for Japanese students.
-Unfortunately there were no pictures allowed inside the building.
+Do not miss the beautiful drawings of giraffes, Chinese lions, and white elephants on the doors, made of Japanese cedar, and fusuma (traditional sliding doors) by artist Sotatsu Tawaraya (c.
+1570 – c.
+1640).
+The temple's screen paintings have the status of Important Cultural Properties.
+These drawings made a long-lasting impression and can be found now in art education textbooks for Japanese students.
+Unfortunately, there were no pictures allowed inside the building.

 • Yogen-in Temple: